TheVishnuKumar/lwc-streaming-api/README.md

         this.payload = this.payload + JSON.stringify(event.detail.payload);
     }

-    //This methos is subscribing the channel
+    //This method is subscribing the channel
     restart(){
         this.template.querySelector('.lwc_streaming_api-1').subscribe();
     }

-    //This methos is unsubscribing the channel
+    //This method is unsubscribing the channel
     destroy(){
         this.template.querySelector('.lwc_streaming_api-1').unsubscribe();